junwangcas/izhengfan.github.io/_posts/2018-01-23-ba-demo-ceres.md

 Project repo: [izhengfan/ba_demo_ceres](https://github.com/izhengfan/ba_demo_ceres).

-This project implements a simple bundle adjustment problem using Cere Solver.
+This project implements a simple bundle adjustment problem using Ceres Solver.

 The constraints are defined with customized cost functions and self-defined Jacobians.
 In Ceres Solver, this can be achieved by inheriting the `ceres::SizedCostFunction` class,